 14.36 Rules 14.29 to 14.33 will apply.
-Wherever practicable the Solicitor to the Council shall publish a decision of an individual Member of the Cabinet within two days of it being made.
+Wherever practicable the Head of Legal Services and Monitoring Officer shall publish a decision of an individual Member of the Cabinet within two days of it being made.

 Members Access to Documents